On this page

 - making it easier for companies of all sizes to do business in the UK, including through digital means;

-- establishing a 'level playing field' for New Zealand businesses trading, operating and investing in the UK market
+- establishing a 'level playing field' for New Zealand businesses trading, operating and investing in the UK market; and:

-- strengthening collaboration with the UK across a range of trade and economic areas.
+- strengthen collaboration with the UK across a range of trade and economic areas.